Mansiss/4-bit-Binary-to-Gray-converter/README.md

 ![binary-to-gray-code-converter-ckt](https://user-images.githubusercontent.com/100235259/155311927-7f023274-42e0-43ac-98ad-895c4b28f373.png)

-fig(a) Binary to Gray code conversion
+Fig(a) Binary to Gray code conversion

 ## How to Change a Binary Code into a Gray Code